waiming/switchbot_mac_py/README.md

 This project uses [pySwitchbot](https://github.com/Danielhiversen/pySwitchbot), a Python library for controlling SwitchBot devices via Bluetooth.

-SwitchBot is a trademark of Wonderlabs, Inc. This project is not affiliated with or endorsed by SwitchBot.
+[SwitchBot](https://www.switch-bot.com) is a trademark of SwitchBot Global.
+This project is not affiliated with or endorsed by SwitchBot.

 ## License